karlcow/karl-resume/motivation-letter.md

 * What is your LinkedIn profile?
 * We didn't find you on LinkedIn.

 I had a LinkedIn profile from June 2009 to August 2011.
-I decided to close my account when LinkedIn forced its users into an opt-in.
+I decided to close my account when LinkedIn forced its users into an opt-in for receiving commercial emails.
 Trust is something elementary in any transactions.
 LinkedIn didn't have the level of trust I would expect from such a site, so I quit.